MagicSenten/Simul-Translation/Evaluation/README.md

 print(f"Average WER across all sentences: {average_WER}")
 ```

-# These are also stored in:
+# These are also stored in
 # evaluator.WERs
 # evaluator.avg_WER